 We don't provide sandbags, but they are available from local builders merchants.
 For more information about where you can buy flood resiliences products, how you can prepare yourself and your community for flooding read our preparing for flooding FAQs.

 Managing flood risk

 As the Lead Local Flood Authority in North Somerset we are responsible for managing flood risk from sources such as surface runoff, groundwater and ordinary watercourses.
 For more information about our responsibilities to manage flood risk and the actions we're taking - including details about our local flood risk management strrategy - read our managing flood risk FAQs.

 Flood risk planning, development and drainage

 We recognise the importance of considering flooding issues when sites for new property are developed and designing drainage systems to minimise the effect of any additional surface water.
 For more information - including details about sustainable drainage systems and the sustainable drainage systems approval body - read our flood risk planning, development and drainage FAQs.

 Gullies, ditches and drainage

-We don't empty gullies on private land, but regularly empty and clean gullies and their connections to the drainage system along the highway network and aim to carry out essential works within 24 hours.
-Although most ditches in the district are on private land and the responsibility of the landowner, we will investigate concerns about them, as well as maintaining any ditches on public land.
-The larger open ditches are under the control of the West Mendip Internal Drainage Board and North Somerset Internal Drainage Board.
+We don't empty gullies on private land, but regularly empty and clean gullies and their connections to the drainage system along the highway network and aim to carry out essential works within 24 hours, report a road or drain problem.

 Land drainage consents